awongstory/fizzbuzz/README.md

 # fizzbuzz
 fizzbuzz test - requires user input

+Your generic fizzbuzz test.
+Except with one extra feature.

 Takes the generic fizzbuzz test and adds user-input option.

 For range between 0 to 100:<br>
 prints 'fizz' to replace any integer divisible by first number.<br>